110 g (¾ cups) plain flour

 - After steaming, replace the baking paper with fresh paper and place the lid back on.
 Store in the refrigerator until required.

-- Steam at 100°C for approximately 1 hour and 30 minutes to heat pudding.
+- Steam at 100°C for approximately 1 hour and 30 minutes to reheat the pudding.

-- Unmould pudding and serve on a platter warm with brandy sauce.
+- Unmould the pudding and serve on a platter warm with crème anglaise sauce, if desired.